defold/defold.github.io/llms/manuals/importing-models.md

 * Defold currently only supports baked animations.
 Animations need to have matrices for each animated bone each keyframe, and not position, rotation and scale as separate keys.

 * Animations are also linearly interpolated.
 If you do more advanced curve interpolation the animations needs to be prebaked from the exporter.

-* Animation clips in Collada are not supported.
-To use multiple animations per model, export them into separate *.dae* files and gather the files into an *.animationset* file in Defold.

 ### Requirements
 When you export a model it's good to know that we don't yet support all features.